Marston Bigot

-Marston Bigot is a small village in the civil parish of Trudoxhill, near Nunney and 3 mi south of Frome in Somerset, England.
+Marston Bigot is a small village and former civil parish, now in the parish of Trudoxhill in the Somerset district, in the ceremonial county of Somerset, England.
+It is near Nunney and 3 mi south of Frome.
+In 1931 the parish had a population of 117.

 History

-Marston Bigot was listed as "Mersitone-tora" in the Domesday Book, which gave the name of the then Saxon landowner as Robert Arundel.
+Marston Bigot was listed as "Mersitone-tora" in the Domesday Book of 1086, which gave the name of the then Saxon landowner as Robert Arundel.
 It became known as Marston Bigot some time after it was given by William the Conqueror to Roger de Bigod, which later became the Bigott family.
 The manor of Marston Bigot was held by the Crown after the execution of Lord Charles Stourton, 8th Baron Stourton in 1557.
 It was sold by Elizabeth I in 1596 to William Brown and James Orenge, or Orange.

 The parish was part of the hundred of Frome.
+On 1 April 1933 the parish was abolished and merged with Nunney.

-Nearby is Marston Moat the site of a fortified manor house.
+Nearby is Marston Moat, the site of a fortified manor house.

 Marston Bigot Park

 Marston Bigot Park encompasses approximately 222 ha and includes Marston House, Marston Pond and the remains of the medieval shrunken village of Lower Marston.